Tag Archives: Laura Kray

 Claude Steele

-Stereotype threat occurs when stereotyped group members receive expectations of the group’s expected behavior.
+Stereotype threat occurs when stigmatised group members receive information about the group’s expected behavior, potential, and outcomes.

-Typically, stereotype threat reduces performance among stereotyped group members.
+Typically, stereotype threat reduces performance among stigmatised group members.

 Joshua Aronson

-Stanford’s Claude Steele and Joshua Aronson now of NYU, helped women and African American participants resist these stereotypes.
+Stanford’s Claude Steele and Joshua Aronson of NYU, substituted a positive shared identity for typical stereotypes of women and African American participants in academic tasks.

 Anthony Greenwald